Course Outline

 Module 3: Toward Task 3

 Previewing learning materials for discussion, development and production of a slide deck and its presentation.
-Tutorial attendance to both present and be part of the Task 3 audience is required
+Tutorial participation weekly and attendance to both present and be part of the Task 3 audience is expected

 Module 4: Toward Task 4